Pierre de Ronsard: Fame

 According to some words of his own, they were not contented with this variety of argument, but attempted to have him assassinated.
 During this period, Ronsard began writing the epic poem the Franciade (1572), a work that was never finished and is generally considered a failure due to its versification—a decasyllabic metre of rimes plates that corresponds poorly with the genre of epic poetry.
 The metre (the decasyllable) could not but contrast unfavourably with the magnificent alexandrines that Du Bartas and Agrippa d'Aubigné were shortly to produce; the general plan is feebly classical, and the very language has little or nothing of that racy mixture of scholarliness and love of natural beauty which distinguishes the best work of the Pléiade.
 The poem could never have had an abiding success, but at its appearance it had the singular bad luck almost to coincide with the massacre of St Bartholomew, which had occurred about a fortnight before its publication.
 One party in the state were certain to look coldly on the work of a minion of the court at such a juncture, the other had something else to think of.

-The death of Charles made little difference in the court favour which Ronsard enjoyed, but, combined with his increasing infirmities, it seems to have determined him to quit court life.
+The death of Charles made little difference in the court favour that Ronsard enjoyed, but, combined with his increasing infirmities, it seems to have determined him to quit court life.
 During his last days he lived chiefly at a house which he possessed in Vendôme, the capital of his native province, at his abbey at Croix-Val in the same neighbourhood, or else at Paris, where he was usually the guest of Jean Galland, well known as a scholar, at the College de Boncourt.
 It seems also that he had a town house of his own in the Fauhourg Saint-Marcel.
 At any rate his preferments made him in perfectly easy circumstances, and he seems neither to have derived nor wished for any profit from his books.
 A half-jocular suggestion that his publishers should give him money to buy "du bois pour se chauffer" in return for his last revision of his Œuvres complètes is the only trace of any desire of the kind.
 On the other hand, he received not merely gifts and endowments from his own sovereign but presents from many others, including Elizabeth I of England.
 Mary, Queen of Scots addressed him from her prison, and Tasso consulted him on the Gerusalemme.